Dan3Moshe/GloboxAB_testing_MS/README.md

 # GloboxAB_testing_MS

-The project features three stages, each being one sprint:   Extract the user-level aggregated dataset using SQL.
-Analyze the A/B test results using statistical methods in spreadsheets and visualizations in Tableau.
-Create a written report of the A/B test results
+The project features three stages:

+     1.Extraction of user-level aggregated dataset using SQL.
+     2.Analysis the A/B test results using statistical methods in spreadsheets and visualizations in Tableau.
+     3.Written report of the A/B test results.